bradicator/style_transfer/README.md

 # Neural Style
 An easy-to-use, lightweight style transfer implementation with [SqueezeNet](https://arxiv.org/abs/1602.07360).
-Less than 1 minute runtime per image on my 2014 macbook pro.
-Adapted from Assignment 3 of [Stanford cs231n](http://cs231n.stanford.edu/)
+Does not require GPU.
+Less than 1 minute runtime per image on my 2014 macbook pro with i5 core.
+Adapted from Assignment 3 of [Stanford cs231n](http://cs231n.stanford.edu/).

 ## Step by Step Usage
 1. Download this folder on this github page.